-I summarize the compounding and management tracking errors, which are the standard deviations, $\sigma(D{CP_t})$ , and $\sigma(D{M_t})$ , in Table 5.
+I summarize the compounding and management tracking errors, which are the standard deviations, $\sigma(D{CP_t})$, and $\sigma(D{M_t})$, in Table 3.
 The beginning of each sample period is the date the leveraged ETF was introduced.
-Since the sample periods vary in length, comparisons should not be made across different leveraged ETFs.
+Since the inception dates vary, comparisons are not necessarily appropriate across different leveraged ETFs.
 Deviations due to trading premiums/discounts are discussed later on section IV.
-As expected, tracking errors due to compounding, $\sigma(D{CP_t})$ , increase with the holding period, but so do tracking errors due to management factors, $\sigma(D{M_t})$ .
-Tracking errors due to compounding are in general larger, except for EFU, EEV, and SDS.
+As expected, tracking errors due to compounding, $\sigma(D{CP_t})$, increase with the holding period, but so do tracking errors due to management factors, $\sigma(D{M_t})$.
+Tracking errors due to compounding are in general larger, except for EFU, EEV, and SDS (2-day, 1-week, and 1-month).
 So it seems that for these three 2x bear ETFs, compounding is not the main culprit in producing tracking errors.
-Upon further investigation, I find that part of their tracking errors due to management can be attributed a single capital gains distribution made by each fund during the sample period: EFU distrbuted \$24.11 per share on December 23, 2008, EEV distributed \$16.99 on September 24, 2008, and SDS distributed \$11.46 on December 23, 2008.
+Upon further investigation, I find that part of their tracking errors due to management can be attributed a single capital gains distribution made by each fund during the sample period: EFU distributed \$24.11 per share on December 23, 2008, EEV distributed \$16.99 on September 24, 2008, and SDS distributed \$11.46 on December 23, 2008.
 These capital gains distributions were so large that they created significant tracking errors in the model.
 Next, I will turn to the magnitude of the daily deviations, and their cumulative effect over longer horizons.